 Preheat the oven to 400 degrees Fahrenheit.
 To make the filling, heat the strawberries, rhubarb, salt, and 3 tablespoons of the sugar in a large frying pan over low heat until softened slightly and the strawberries have begun to release their juices, about 8 to 10 minutes stirring every minute.
 Stir in the lemon juice and set aside.

-Pour the caramel mixture into a greased 10 or 11-inch skillet.
-Starting on the outside edge and working your way in, place the strawberries in the skillet, creating a circular pattern with all the pointy ends pointing towards the center.
-Scatter the chopped rhubarb and tarragon on top, reserving any liquid left from the rhubarb and strawberry pan.
-Place the crust over the skillet, using a spatula to tuck it down into the pan around the edges.
-Cut three 1-inch slits in the top to allow heat to escape before putting it in the oven.
+Reserve any cooking liquid left from the rhubarb and strawberry pan and set it aside.
+Scatter the chopped rhubarb and tarragon on top of the strawberries.
+Place the crust over the skillet, using a rubber spatula to tuck it down into the pan around the edges.
+Cut three 1-inch slits in the top to allow steam to escape before putting it in the oven.

 Bake for 25 to 30 minutes of until the top of the crust is lightly golden and you can see juices bubbling up from around the edges.
 Remove from the oven and allow to cool for 20 minutes before attempting to flip the pan over onto the serving plate.
 Once flipped, gently remove the pan to display the filling inside.
-If any strawberries stick to the pan, just remove them and place them on a platter.
+If any strawberries stick to the pan, just remove them and place them on the tart.
 Brush with the reserved cooking liquid from the strawberry and rhubarb pan and serve.